 Theoretical concepts might typically be delivered in a lecture followed by smaller group seminars based on, for example, group based case study analysis.
 Short post lesson "fact" tests will be made available over Moodle (VLE).
 Discussion and interactive sessions will encourage students to critically examine key elements of business and management further.
+In addition, students are expected to undertake considerable independent study to prepare for and support class contact time.
 The business/management modules and the theoretical material will be delivered on a 2/3 (BCBS) to 1/3 basis (by appropriate faculty subject staff), with the exception of the 'Managing Finance' module, which will be wholly delivered by BCBS.
 A lecture/seminar slot will be delivered by the business school, this content will then be put into the subject context in a one hour seminar delivered by the subject faculty.
 Case studies and course materials from the sector will be used to enable students to understand, see the relevance and apply the general theory/content to their sector or specific subject area.
 In addition, students will be expected to research and incorporate material from their specialist area into their assessments and course work for the management modules.